-When you’re ready to start shooting, make sure you use a tripod to stabilise your camera or smartphone while taking your shots — freehand photos often result in blurry, unprofessional-looking images.
-And take far more snaps than you think you will need, trying out different angles, distances and positions.
+When you’re ready to start shooting, make sure you use a tripod to stabilize your camera or smartphone while taking your shots — freehand photos typically result in blurry, unprofessional-looking images.
+And take far more snaps than you think you will need, trying out different angles, distances, and positions.
 In the end, it’s much better to have a large bank of images to choose from when selecting the best photographs for your site.

 The benefits of post-production knowledge

 Finally, don’t be afraid of post-production.
 Although image editing is a complex skill — and it takes a long time to master programs such as PhotoShop — you can learn a few tricks of the trade in surprisingly little time.
 Opt for free or open-source software, and teach yourself the basics.
 You’ll be surprised by just how much difference you can make to your images with a relatively small amount of effort!